 The following side effects have been reported by at least 1% of people taking this medication.
 Many of these side effects can be managed, and some may go away on their own over time.

 Contact your doctor if you experience these side effects and they are severe or bothersome.
 Your pharmacist may be able to advise you on managing side effects.

 - changes to menstrual cycles

-- changes in sense of taste
+- changes in or loss of sense of taste

 - dehydration (e.g., decreased urine, dry skin, dry and sticky mouth, sleepiness, dizziness, headache, thirst, confusion)

 - difficulty swallowing

 - skin problems (e.g., rash, acne, dry skin, itchiness)

 - slow healing of cuts and wounds